 Higher education is facing criticisms and feedback from students, politicians, and the public.
-With mounting scrutiny, it seems that comprehensive changes are needed across education.
-Sometimes; however, the most significant improvements are made from simple adjustments.
+With the mounting scrutiny, it seems that comprehensive changes are needed across education.
+Sometimes; however, the most significant improvements are made from a few simple adjustments.
 Starbucks approached the feedback they received from a thoughtful perspective.
 They weren’t defensive.
 They listened to their customers, used data to understand the issues, and focused on the improvement needed to enhance their product.

-Outcomes assessment is often misunderstood and seen as a necessary evil for compliance; however, an integrated assessment plan provides a way to communicate student focus and promote institutional improvement.
+Outcomes assessment is often misunderstood and seen as a necessary evil for compliance; however, an integrated assessment plan provides a way to communicate consumer focus and promote institutional improvement.
 Starbucks not only released an updated recipe for the Pumpkin Spice Latte, but also provided a successful recipe for outcomes assessment.

 PSL Outcomes Assessment Recipe

 - Gathering Great Ingredients.
 Institutions need to deliver high-quality programs, support services, and consistent marketplace value.
 Starbucks discovered early that their consumers loved the Pumpkin Spice Latte experience, but the drink had room for improvement.